hamidds/Astar-Search/README.md

 # Astar-Search
-A-star Search on a matrix.
+A-star Search on a matrix with a cool console output.

 ## Usage
 1. place your grid in matrix.txt.
 (Grid should be 10*10)
-1. Run astar!
+1. Run astar.py!

 ## Example
 * my grid: